BUILDS-/BUILDS-.github.io/README.md

 BUILDS-.github.io
 =================

-Creating the new site for BUILDS.
-The site breaks on mobile though.
-Help me fix the scrolling issue!
+A new era for BUILDS.
+2014 - 2015 under Allan Wirth's administration, Huy Le created this webpage for BUILDS.